 For each attribute, specify the value or condition that must be met.
 For example, for the Due Date attribute you can use a specific date or a relative date, such as 15 days from now.

-If you want to nest conditions and groups of conditions, clicking the arrow icon next to the Add Condition icon and select the type of condition to add.
+If you want to nest conditions and groups of conditions, click the arrow icon next to the Add Condition icon and select the type of condition to add.
 For each group, click All must match and select AND or OR.
 Use AND when all of the conditions you specify must be met for the query to return a work item.
 Use OR when any one of the conditions must be met.